DeepLearningDev/Isekai-Earth/The Pantheon/Ayer.md

-> Domains: Healing
+> Domains: Healing and Justice
 > Alignment: Lawful Good
-> Personality: Fakes as naive, and airy but is really pious, and condescending
+> Personality: Fakes as caring, and airy but is really pious, and condescending
 > Role: One of the several Gods of this reality that resides in [[The Heavens]]

 ###### Appearance: